Dinosaurs were often hefty, but not as plump as previously thought.

 He and his team used lasers to measure the minimum amount of skin required to wrap around the skeletons of large modern animals that included reindeer, polar bears, giraffes and elephants.
 Doing this, the researchers noticed that the animals had almost exactly 21 percent more body mass than the minimum skeletal “skin and bone” wrap volume.

-“The 23-ton weight (50,706 pounds) is quite low, but I think it reflects the fact that all dinosaur weights are getting lower,” said Sellers, explaining that the estimated weight for this dino, along with other species, has been dropping since about the early 1960s.
+“The 23 tonne weight (50,706 pounds) is quite low, but I think it reflects the fact that all dinosaur weights are getting lower,” Sellers said, explaining that the estimated weight for this dino, along with other species, has been dropping since about the early 1960’s.

 He continued that the new estimate "reflects a better understanding of biology, and I think the early estimates were set in that big, fat and slow lizard mindset before the dinosaur renaissance.
 I think we will find that the lower estimates are much more appropriate for many dinosaurs.”